Be Sympathetic to your Smile this Summer

 - Posted on: Jun 15 2017

+Once we can see July 4th on the horizon, something happens.
 Once the horizon, something happens.
 We inherently get this urge to get up and get moving, to get out of town and into nature, to into the homes of loved ones in faraway places.
 Summertime is a splendid time.
 A time when we tend to sit back and relax more often.
 When these months involve trips to relatives or amusement parks or beaches, this can create lovely chaos.
 We say lovely because, well, you’re getting away from the hum-drum monotony of daily living!
 Chaos, well, we say that because any outing can create unexpected frustrations.

 The longer that you are outside of your normal routine, the easier it can be to enter into dangerous tooth territory.
 Here, we offer a few strategies intended to save your smile no matter where summer takes you.